 We help parents send their children to school by paying school fees and providing school uniforms as well as help with homework.
 We also provide basic education for children who never had the chance to go to school.
 We ensure that families have enough to eat by giving food packages to those who need them, for example to child-headed households or those affected by HIV/AIDS.

 In cooperation with partner organisations, we also help parents improve their situation in a sustainable manner by offering them vocational training courses and micro-credits to start up their own business.
 In addition, we provide training in a range of subjects such as child health and development, nutrition, hygiene and child rights.
 Up to 600 children and 150 adult caregivers benefit from our services.

 Young women studying in the SOS Children’s Villages school (photo: SOS archives).

-When young people who grew up in an SOS family feel ready to move out of the family home in order to pursue further education or vocational training, our SOS Youth Programme continues to support them as they make the transition into adulthood.
+Support for young people: When young people who grew up in an SOS family feel ready to move out of the family home in order to pursue further education or vocational training, we continue to support them as they make the transition into adulthood.
 We provide shared accommodation where the young adults live together, supported by a qualified SOS counsellor.